Police and protesters clash in Paris after fatal shooting at Kurdish community center - NewsBreak

 Death toll rises and dozens remain missing after Cambodia casino fire

-The death toll has risen to at least 16 and dozens of others remain missing after a fire engulfed a casino complex in Cambodia Wednesday, according to local authorities.
-Nghor Mengshen, deputy governor of Banteay Meanchey province, said at least 58 people were still unaccounted for following the blaze at the Grand Diamond City Hotel and Casino in Poipet, a city that borders Thailand.
+The death toll has risen to at least 19 and dozens of others remain missing after a fire engulfed a casino complex in Cambodia on Wednesday, according to local authorities.
+Another 70 people were injured in the blaze at the Grand Diamond City Hotel and Casino in Poipet, a city that borders Thailand, and the death toll was expected to rise as rescuers search for victims who were trapped in the building, Banteay Meanchey province spokesman Sek Sokhom told CNN.

 Comments / 0